Rifle shooting at Cambridge University: The Humphry Challenge Cup

 The Cambridge University 'Humphry' team of 1912, photographed at Bisley.
 In the front of the picture is A. P. Humphry, who donated its trophy in 1881.

 The Humphry is the long-range Varsity shooting match, in the discipline originally known as 'any rifle' (to distinguish it from shorter-range shooting, in which all competitors were required to use the same model of rifle) and currently known as match rifle.
-Its lineage can be traced to the Inter-University Long-Range Match, first contested in 1869, but it takes its name from Alfred Paget Humphry, who donated the challenge cup awarded to its winner in 1881.
+Its lineage can be traced to the Inter-University Long-Range Match, first contested in 1869.
+At first, it was shot alternately at Oxford and Cambridge; the match fell into abeyance after 1874, until it was revived at Welwyn in 1878 and moved to the relocated National Rifle Association annual meeting at Wimbledon Common in 1880.
+In 1881, A. P. Humphry presented a cup to be given as the prize for the match, which has been named for him since.
 From 1897, the match changed from 'any rifle' to match rifle.

 The distance shot for the Humphry, in common with other match rifle competitions, has increased over time as rifles, ammunition and optics have improved.
 The first matches took place at 800, 900 and 1000 yd, which increased to 900, 1000 and 1100 yd from 1910 and to 1000, 1100 and 1200 yd from 1963.

 The match is currently shot on Stickledown Range at Bisley.
 Until 1874, the venue alternated between Cambridge and Oxford; after a lapse in which no match took place between 1875 and 1877, it was shot at Welwyn in 1878 before being added to the programme of the NRA competitions in 1879, first at Wimbledon, and then at Bisley from 1890.

 The Humphry is shot between teams of four, with fifteen scoring shots fired at each range by each shooter.
 Unusually for a modern shooting match, coaches who are not otherwise eligible to shoot in the match may be part of the team, though firers must be current students of the university they represent.